ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 There are 75 vertical layers (`NK = 75`).
 MOM6 supports an arbitrary Lagrangian Euler (ALE) vertical coordinate scheme [@griffies2020primer] that allows for completely general vertical coordinates.
 A number of coordinates are supported "out-of-the-box", including isopycnal, geopotential, terrain-following, HYCOM1 etc. This configuration uses ALE with a stretched geopotential (z-star) vertical coordinate (`USE_REGRIDDING = True`, `REGRIDDING_COORDINATE_MODE = "ZSTAR"`).
 The layer spacing specified via an input file (`ALE_COORDINATE_CONFIG = "FILE:ocean_vgrid.nc,interfaces=zeta"`).
 The deepest ocean depth is set to `MAXIMUM_DEPTH = 6000.0`.
 Further details of the vertical grid can be found [here](/inputs/Grids/#vertical-grid).

+Narrow straits that are not well-resolved by the grid can permit unrealistically large transports.
+A list of channels with artificially narrowed widths is read in to reduce transport through the Dardanelles and Bosporus (`CHANNEL_CONFIG = "list"`, `CHANNEL_LIST_FILE = "./auxiliary_input/MOM_channel_list"`).

 The Boussinesq approximation is used (`BOUSSINESQ = True`), meaning density variations only affect buoyancy, with other terms using a reference density `RHO_0 = 1035` $kg/m^3$.

 ### Thermodynamics and Equation of State (TEOS-10)